Child Care Service Licensed Provider

 Rates

-The maximum payment rate for all CalWORKs approved child care cannot exceed the RMR.
+The maximum payment rate for all CalWORKs approved child care cannot exceed the Regional Market Rates (RMR).
 The rates charged for CWES children must not exceed the rate charged to non-subsidized (non-CalWORKs) children.
-Refer to the current RMR table to determine the maximum rate allowable.
+Refer to the current RMR table to determine the maximum allowable rate.

 Exception: If the special needs, or the evening/weekend care rate adjustment, are applicable; or if the certified need exceeds 52.5 hours per week AND the rate is not included in the provider’s full-time weekly or monthly rate.